 - 1. Complete the forms for each of the three measurements (i.e., do not leave "vegetation type" blank at one point assuming that we will work out the vegetation type from the nearby point). - 2.
 Check your Hydraprobe at each sample site to ensure it is clean and straight.
 In wet soils, this is particularly important as a lot of soil will stick! - 3.
 Note in the comment box any anomalous issue you might find at the sampling site (ie. near a tree or a clay pan, one out of the three soil moisture samples per location differs from the other two but has been checked and the reading is correct because of a difference in vegetation cover). - 4.
-Check the soil moisture readings obtained before saving the points and make a reasonable judgment as to whether the value indicated by the probe is consistent with the conditions you can observe visually (i.e., if the soil looks very wet and the reading is 0.1m3/m3, cancel the point and try again by moving the probe a few cm and checking there is nothing between the tines). - 5.
+Check the soil moisture readings obtained before saving the points and make a reasonable judgment as to whether the value indicated by the probe is consistent with the conditions you can observe visually (i.e., if the soil looks very wet and the reading is $0.1 \text{m}^3/\text{m}^3$, cancel the point and try again by moving the probe a few cm and checking there is nothing between the tines). - 5.
 The predefined sampling locations are laid down automatically using a GIS software, therefore some of them might fall on unusual ground (paved road, house, canal).
-In this case, feel free to move the sampling to a nearby location (~10-20m) which is REPRESENTATIVE OF THE DOMINANT CONDITIONS IN THE SURROUNDING 250m. - In all cases keep in mind that (i) the predefined sampling location can be shifted within 10-20m to fall on more representative ground and (ii) the selected location must be representative of an area of ~250m radius surrounding it. - 7.
-The shape files visible on the HDAS screen (irrigation channels, roads, farm boundaries etc.) can be wrongly located of up to 50m from their real location.
-Therefore use them more as a guideline and always check your surroundings visually.
+In this case, feel free to move the sampling to a nearby location (~10-20m) which is REPRESENTATIVE OF THE DOMINANT CONDITIONS IN THE SURROUNDING 250m. - 6.
+In all cases keep in mind that (i) the predefined sampling location can be shifted within 10-20 m to fall on more representative ground and (ii) the selected location must be representative of an area of ~250 m radius surrounding it.

-- 8. If a predefined sampling point seems to fall just outside the sampling area assigned to you (e.g., 10m on the other side of the fence) take a reading anyway.
+- 7. The shape files visible on the HDAS screen (irrigation channels, roads, farm boundaries etc.) can be wrongly located by up to 50 m from their real location.
+Therefore use them more as a guideline and always check your surroundings visually. - 8.
+If a predefined sampling point seems to fall just outside the sampling area assigned to you (e.g., 10 m on the other side of the fence) take a reading anyway.
 This will avoid points being missed by two Team members. - 9.
-In case of doubts on the vegetation type or mistakes, make a note of the point ID and communicate to the Team leader.
+In case of doubt about the vegetation type or a mistake, make a note of the point ID and communicate to the Team leader.
 Once back at the operations base you will be able to modify the data manually.